grafana/k8s-monitoring-helm/charts/k8s-monitoring/README.md

 ## Metrics Tuning and Allow Lists

-This chart uses pre-defined "allow lists" to control the amount of metrics delivered to the metrics service.
+This chart uses predefined "allow lists" to control the amount of metrics delivered to the metrics service.
 [This document](./default_allow_lists) explains the allow lists and shows their contents.